Tip

-SentenceTransformers Documentation¶
+SentenceTransformers Documentationο

-A wide selection of over 5,000 pre-trained Sentence Transformers models are available for immediate use on 🤗 Hugging Face, including many of the state-of-the-art models from the Massive Text Embeddings Benchmark (MTEB) leaderboard.
-Additionally, it is easy to train or finetune your own models using Sentence Transformers, enabling you to create custom models for your specific use cases.
+A wide selection of over 10,000 pre-trained Sentence Transformers models are available for immediate use on π€ Hugging Face, including many of the state-of-the-art models from the Massive Text Embeddings Benchmark (MTEB) leaderboard.
+Additionally, it is easy to train or finetune your own embedding models, reranker models, or sparse encoder models using Sentence Transformers, enabling you to create custom models for your specific use cases.

-Sentence Transformers was created by UKPLab and is being maintained by 🤗 Hugging Face.
-Don’t hesitate to open an issue on the Sentence Transformers repository if something is broken or if you have further questions.
+Sentence Transformers was created by UKPLab and is being maintained by π€ Hugging Face.
+Donβt hesitate to open an issue on the Sentence Transformers repository if something is broken or if you have further questions.

 See also